Children's Resources

 "I'm up here," they heard their grandma reply in the distance.

-Even though they were out of breathe, they ran up the stairs to their grandma's room.
+Even though they were out of breath, they ran up the stairs to their grandma's room.
 They found her in her rocking chair.
 She stopped rocking and reached out to both of her grandchildren.
 She gave them a big hug.

 "Grandma, we're glad to be here," Cari said.